-3.2.2.2 Innovation aspects of AMBER and opportunities for commercialisation

-AMBER is a scientific project with a strong link to citizen science and participation of a diverse audience.
-Keeping in mind that a large part of information from the project that it is presented and sent out can also be read by the general audience, this information will be presented in a visually appealing way, providing infographics, videos, animations and GIFs.
-This approach has many innovative aspects; for example, making scientific results interactive and understandable for a wide audience and so motivating citizens to participate and see how their contribution is having a positive impact on river connectivity in Europe.
+3.2.2...2 Innovation aspects of AMBER and opportunities for commercialisation and sent out can also be read by the general audience, this information will be presented in a visually appealing way, providing infographics, videos, animations and GIFs.
+This approach has many innovative aspects for example making scientific results interactive and understandable for a wide audience and motivating citizens to participate and see how their contribution is having a positive impact on river connectivity in Europe.
 Contrary to many other scientific projects, AMBER has an added focus on the general audience which can be considered innovative.